-When a pass is incomplete, Team A has gained a first down with two minutes of either half or a ball carrier goes out of bounds, the appropriate signals will cause the timer to start the 40-second clock.
+When a pass is incomplete, Team A has gained a first down after the Two-Minute Timeout in each half, or a ball carrier goes out of bounds, the appropriate signals will cause the timer to start the 40-second clock.
 In those instances, the raised hand is not necessary.